Polynomial Lawvere Logic: Preliminaries and Notation

-\section{Preliminaries and notation}
+\section{Preliminaries and Notation}

-A \emph{quantale} is a complete lattice with a binary, associative operation $\ot$ (the \emph{tensor}), such that for every element $a$, both $a \ot -$ and $- \ot a$ have right adjoints (equivalently $\ot$ preserves all joins).
-A quantale is called \emph{commutative} whenever its tensor is; it is called \emph{unital} if there is an element $1$, the unit, such that $1 \ot a = a = a \ot 1$, for all $a$; and it is called \emph{integral} if the unit is the top element.
-For commutative quantales we denote the right adjoint to $a \ot -$ by $a \lol -$, which is characterised by
+A \emph{quantale} is a complete lattice with a binary, associative operation $\ot$ (\emph{tensor}), such that for every element $a$, both $a \ot -$ and $- \ot a$ have right adjoints (equivalently, $\ot$ preserves all joins).
+A quantale is \emph{commutative} whenever its tensor is; and \emph{unital} if there is an element $u$ (\textit{unit}) s.t. $u \ot a = a = a \ot u$, for all $a$; when the unit is the top element, the quantale is \emph{integral}.
+For commutative quantales we denote the right adjoint to $a \ot -$ by $a \lol -$.
+Hence, $a \ot b \leq c \Longleftrightarrow b \leq a \lol c$.

-Examples of quantales are (i) the Boolean quantale $\{0,1\}$ ordered by $0 \leq 1$ with logical conjunction as tensor; (ii) the complete lattice $[0,1]$ ordered by the ``greater or equal'' relation $\geq$ and truncated addition as tensor, know as\emph{ {\L}ukasiewicz quantale}; and (iii) the complete lattice $\rextreals$ (taken with reverse order, $\geq$) with extended sum as tensor, known as \emph{Lawvere quantale} (or metric quantale).
-Note that all of the above are examples of commutative integral quantales.
+Commutative integral quantales are (i) the \textit{Boolean quantale} with logical conjunction as tensor; (ii) the \textit{{\L}ukasiewicz quantale} on $[0,1]$ with truncated addition as tensor; and (iii) the \emph{Lawvere quantale} over the complete lattice of the extended positive reals $\extreals$ taken with reverse order and with sum as tensor.
+The first two have been used for interpreting Boolean and {\L}ukasiewicz logics~\cite{Lukasiewicz30}; the third one to interpret Lawvere logics~\cite{Bacci2023}.

-In this paper we mainly work with the Lawvere quantale, so it is convenient to have an explicit characterisation of its basic operations.
-Join and meet are $\inf$ and $\sup$, respectively, $\infty$ is the bottom element and $0$ the top.
-For $r, s \in \rextreals$, we define truncated subtraction as

-Then, the right adjoint $s \lol r$ is just $r \dotdiv s$ (note that the order of terms is inverted).
-The scalar multiplication and the multiplications are interpreted as the multiplications on $\rextreals$ with $0 \infty = 0$.